furkankav/Single-Web-Pages/Wiki Search/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/furkankav/pen/pLgOGN.
+You can find this page at https://codepen.io/furkankav/pen/pLgOGN.

+This page has 2 process that is available.
+  1) It can search and return results on wikipedia by wikiapi.
+  2) It can open a random page on wiki for you.